Hello,

 To mushroom patio door wheel rivets like those that come with the 81-266, you need a hard surface like a steel plate, a hammer, and a Phillips-head screw driver.
 Line up your wheel, housing and rivet on the flat hard surface and use the Phillips tip and hammer to start hammering the rivet.
 That will begin spreading the rivet, and once it spreads enough you would remove the screw tip and continue hammering the rivet to flatten it out.

-A quick learner from Knoxville, TN says:
+Quick Learner from Knoxville, TN

 Thank you for your quick response, Paul.
 Your advice certainly helped me with the rivet installation.
 I will pass along the tools and technique that I ended up using.
 Maybe this will help someone else.